Goražde: Ottoman rule

 The Ottomans conquered Goražde in 1465 and the place assumed oriental features.
 In 1477 there were four mahals in the town.
 From 1550–1557 Mehmed-paša Sokolović built a stone bridge across the Drina and a caravanserai.

 During the Turkish rule Goražde was a significant trading centre, being at the crossroads of two important roads: the Bosnian road and the Dubrovnik road.
 The gross state income from the land amounted to 24,256 akchi in 1477.
 In 1711 it amounted to 26,000 akchi.

 Two mosques built by the Sijerčić beys date back to the 18th century.
-Near Goražde stands the Eastern Orthodox Church of Saint George, built in 1454 by Stjepan Vukčić Kosača for his wife.
+Near Goražde stands the Eastern Orthodox Church of Saint George, built in 1454 by Stjepan Vukčić Kosača.
 The Goražde printing house, located in the church complex, worked there from 1519 to 1521.
 This was the first printing house to be established in Bosnia and Herzegovina and the second in the Balkans.

 The composition of the Goražde population can be traced from the times of the Austro-Hungarian occupation.
 The Orthodox inhabitants originate from Stari Vlah in Sandžak, Brda in Montenegro, Herzegovina and southern Serbia.
 Aside from a few ancestral inhabitants, the Muslim population began to come in great numbers to Goražde and its surroundings in the 17th century.

 The decline of Goražde in the 18th century and the first half of the 19th century is attributed, among other things, to the plague.
 Up to the middle of the 19th century Goražde was part of the Herzegovinian Sandjak, when it then became part of the Sarajevo Sandjak.